extremerehman/ScrappedData/scraped_content/Why did you choose to become a Product Manager_.md

 ---

-#### Share this post

-# Why do you want to become a Product Manager? - Behavioural Interview

-### Product Management Behavioral Interview Question - Why do you want to become a Product Manager?

-#### Share this post

 Subscribe today and get access to every Answer on the platform.
 Limited Period Offer!

 [Activate Subscription & Unlock Answers](https://www.mypminterview.com/subscribe)